nukiz/nukiz/README.md

 ## Stuff that is/was under work:

-- MineSense | Sooner or later to be released Minecraft: Bedrock Edition Ghost cheat | (in the works)
+- MineSense | Sooner or later to be released Minecraft: Bedrock Edition Ghost cheat | Now open-source!
+- koryn | Forge 1.12.2 utility mod aimed at anarchy servers and crystal pvp | Under work!
 ### More private stuff:
 - exodus | Was a private, sub-type Growtopia multihack
 - evolve | Was a private, sub-type multihack for many games